siqirua/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
+1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteStudentCommandParser`) and uses it to parse the command.
-1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
+1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteStudentCommand`) which is executed by the `LogicManager`.
-1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).
+1. The command can communicate with the `Model` when it is executed (e.g. to delete a student).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

+**Note:** There are three different model objects, namely the StudentBook, the StudentScore Book and the GradedComponentBook.
+The command might interact with one or more model objects.
+For example, when a student is deleted, the command will communicate with the StudentBook to delete this student, as well as the StudentScoreBook, to delete all the student scores relevant to this student.

 Here are the other classes in `Logic` (omitted from the class diagram above) that are used for parsing a user command: